dchome/dlx-js/README.md

-# dlx-sdk
+# DLX JavaScript SDK
-A JavaScript client for accessing the DLX database and API
+A JavaScript client for accessing the DLX database and API.